element-hq/element-x-android/libraries/theme/README.md

 * `ElementTheme.materialColors`: contains all Material color tokens.
 In Figma, they're prefixed with `M3/`.
 It's an alias to `MaterialTheme.colorScheme`.
 * `ElementTheme.colors`: contains all Compound semantic color tokens.
 In Figma, they're prefixed with either `Light/` or `Dark/`.
-* `ElementTheme.materialTypography`: contains the Material `Typography` values.
-In Figma, they're prefixed with `M3/`.
-It's an alias to `MaterialTheme.typography`.
 * `ElementTheme.typography`: contains the Compound `TypographyTokens` values.
 In Figma, they're prefixed with `Android/font/`.

 ## Adding new tokens